baetyl/baetyl/doc/us-en/tutorials/Device-connect-to-OpenEdge-with-hub-module.md

 ### OpenEdge Startup

-According to Step 1, execute `sudo systemctl start openedge` to start OpenEdge in Docker mode.
+According to Step 1, execute `sudo openedge start` to start OpenEdge in Docker mode.
 The normal situation is shown as below.

 ![OpenEdge startup](../../images/tutorials/connect/openedge-hub-start.png)

-> executing the command `sudo systemctl status openedge` to check whether `openedge` is running.

 As you can see, the image of Hub module has been loaded after OpenEdge starts up normally.
 Alternatively, you can use `docker ps` command to check which docker container is currently running.